yseultmasson/advanced-ml-project/README.md

 ## Overview <a name="overview"></a>

 Neural Style Transfer (NST) is about manipulating digital images in order to adopt the appearance or visual style of another image.
-NST algorithms are characterized by their use of deep neural networks for the sake of image transformation.
+NST algorithms are characterized by their use of deep neural networks for the sake of image transformation (more specifically, adding the style of an image to the content of another image).

 In this repository, we explored and coded the two main ways described by Xu Zheng et al. to conduct Neural Style Transfer, namely the descriptive approach and the generative approach.
-Read our article for an in-depth description of those two approaches.
+We then used these models to augment the Caltech101 dataset and compared the effect of different augmentations on a classification task.
+These analyses are described in-depth in our report.

 ## File Description <a name="description"></a>
 ### File Tree <a name="tree"></a>
-    advanced-ml-_project
-        ├── classification
-            ├── histories
-            ├── results
-            ├── augment_data.py <--
-            ├── classification.py <--
-            ├── test_results.ipynb
-            └── train_test_split.py

-        ├── style_transfer  <-- Where the 3 models for the generative approach with our 3 base styles are stored.
-            ├── images <-- Where all images are stored.
-            |   ├── base-images
-            |   ├── style
-            |   ├── output-images
-            ├── descriptive_generation.py  <-- the main python file for the descriptive approach.
-            ├── image_transformer_net.py <--
-            ├── style_transfer.py
-            ├── train.py
-            ├── utils.py
-            └── vgg16.py
-        ├── README.md
-        └── requirements.txt
-        │   .gitignore

     advanced-ml-_project
         │   README.md